San Antonio Spurs: 2011–2016: Arrival of Kawhi Leonard

 The Spurs clinched the playoffs for a 16th consecutive season, as well as extended the NBA record with 50+ games for 14 consecutive seasons.
 On April 16, the Spurs signed two-time scoring champion, and seven-time All-Star Tracy McGrady to help in the playoffs after waiving Stephen Jackson.
 The Spurs finished the regular season second in the Western Conference behind the Oklahoma City Thunder with a record of 58–24, and swept the Los Angeles Lakers in the first round, 4–0.
 In the second round of the 2013 playoffs, the Spurs faced Stephen Curry and the Golden State Warriors.
 They beat the Warriors four games to two.
 In the conference finals, the Spurs swept the Memphis Grizzlies, with Tony Parker having an 18-assist performance in Game 2 and a 37-point performance in Game 4.
 The Spurs would meet the defending champion Miami Heat in the NBA Finals.

 The Spurs and Heat would alternate wins the first six games in the series.
 In Game 6, the Spurs were on the verge of winning their fifth NBA title.
 San Antonio was up five points with 28 seconds to go in regulation.
 An unlikely and uncharacteristic series of mishaps would doom the Spurs down the stretch, including the benching of Duncan by Popovich at the end of regulation with the Spurs on defense.
 The Heat missed their field goal attempt, but the undersized Spurs could not grab the defensive rebound.
-Chris Bosh rebounded the ball and Ray Allen then hit a 3-pointer to tie the game with five seconds left in regulation to send it to overtime, during which the Spurs were defeated 103–100.
+Chris Bosh rebounded the ball and Ray Allen hit a 3-pointer to tie the game with five seconds left in regulation to send it to overtime, during which the Spurs were defeated 103–100.
 In Game 7, San Antonio jumped out to a lead early and kept the game close the entire way.
 Toward the end of the game, however, and despite a 24-point, 12 rebound effort, Duncan failed to convert on two attempts to tie the game: a missed layup and missed tip-in that allowed LeBron James to hit a jumper and increase the Heat's lead to 92–88.
 After a steal from Ginóbili, James hit two free throws after being fouled by Duncan, and when Ginóbili missed a subsequent 3-pointer, Dwyane Wade hit one out of two from the free-throw line to put the game on ice, as the Heat would win their second straight championship.